 Several options for exporting and printing the currently displayed results table are available using the following symbols:

-Copy to clipboard – copies the entire table or selection to the clipboard, for example in order to paste it directly into Word.
+Copy – copies the entire table or selection, for example in order to paste it directly into Word.

 Print – starts the print process and displays a print preview, in which the settings such as margins, orientation, headers and footers can be applied.